monalippatil/Deep-Learning-CNN-Artwork-PotteryImages-Restoration/README.md

 captures high-resolution details and multi-scale features, making it suitable for inpainting tasks.

-**<u>Datasets</u>**
+**Datasets**

 ## The dataset consists of 660 Kubachi ware images also known as Persian pottery which is prominently featured in Iranian historical artwork to decorate houses, mosques, palaces, tombs and historical or architectural structures.
-This genre of art primarily consists of flat pieces like bowls, plates, and ceramics, embellished with an array of decorative motifs and patterns in hues like black, green, blue, ochre, brown etc.  [the-dataset-consists-of-660-kubachi-ware-images-also-known-as-persian-pottery-which-is-prominently-featured-in-iranian-historical-artwork-to-decorate-houses-mosques-palaces-tombs-and-historical-or-architectural-structures.-this-genre-of-art-primarily-consists-of-flat-pieces-like-bowls-plates-and-ceramics-embellished-with-an-array-of-decorative-motifs-and-patterns-in-hues-like-black-green-blue-ochre-brown-etc.]
+This genre of art primarily consists of flat pieces like bowls, plates, and ceramics, embellished with an array of decorative motifs and patterns in hues like black, green, blue, ochre, brown etc.

 The dataset is publicly accessible at
 <https://github.com/NacerFaraj/Persian-Pottery-Dataset>

 ## <img src="./attachments/projectreadme/media/image1.png"
-style="width:6.26806in;height:4.28056in" /> [section]
+style="width:6.26806in;height:4.28056in" />

 Figure 1: Pottery images from the dataset.

-**<u>Preprocessing</u>**
+**Preprocessing**

-## Prior to training, the images undergo several preprocessing steps: [prior-to-training-the-images-undergo-several-preprocessing-steps]
+## Prior to training, the images undergo several preprocessing steps:

 ## Loading and Resizing: Images are loaded and resized to a consistent size of 256x256 pixels.